neoclide/coc-vetur/Readme.md

 ## Configuration options

+- `vetur.ignoreProjectWarning`: Vetur will warn about not setup correctly for the project.
+You can disable it., default: `false`
 - `vetur.useWorkspaceDependencies`: Use dependencies from workspace.
 Currently only for TypeScript., default: `false`
 - `vetur.completion.autoImport`: Include completion for module export and auto import them, default: `true`
 - `vetur.completion.useScaffoldSnippets`: Enable/disable Vetur's built-in scaffolding snippets, default: `true`